bengarrett/RetroTxt/docs/menus.md

 ##### MS-DOS CP-865

-Force the active tab to display the text using **CP-865**, an MS-DOS character set occasionally used in European sourced text.
+Force the active tab to display the text using **CP-865**; an MS-DOS character set occasionally used in European sourced documents.

 ##### Windows legacy web